-Hyland has further committed to refer unresolved privacy complaints under the EU-Swiss Safe Harbor Principles to BBB Swiss Safe Harbor, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus (“BBB”).
+Hyland has further committed to refer unresolved privacy complaints under the US-Swiss Safe Harbor Principles to BBB Swiss Safe Harbor, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus (“BBB”).
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Hyland, please visit http://www.bbb.org/EU-privacy-shield/bbb-eu-safe-harbor-dispute-resolution/ for more information and to file a complaint at no cost to you.

 Hyland may revise this Policy at any time.
 If Hyland decides to materially change this Policy, Hyland will post the revised Policy at this location.